Sebastianhju/Runeterra-5e/Runes.md

 ## Keystones
 ### Electrocute <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Domination/Electrocute.png" Align=left width=25% height=25%>
 Damaging an enemy gives them a mark of electorcute that lasts until the end of your turn.
 When you damage a creature with a mark, you deal additional lightning damage.
-Once used it cannot be used again until 30 seconds has passed.
+Once used it cannot be used again on the same target until 30 seconds has passed.

 **Electrocute Damage**
 |Level|Damage|